 As your practice transitions, it may experience a stall in production.
-Here are some steps you can take immediately to help you to initiate and sustain momentum.
+Here are some steps you can take immediately to initiate and sustain momentum.

 - · Establish daily production goals based on monthly overhead requirements. - Announce production goals at morning meetings, making sure everyone is aware of the daily target (see Team huddles, pg.
 21). - Develop a scheduling template that helps you consistently meet production goals (see Preblocking for production, pg.
 22). - Ask for referrals.
 Reward your team and patients for every patient they refer (see How to ask for a referral, pg.
 25). - Review charts.
-Start a reactivation campaign for patients who have fallen out of their ideal treatment cycle. - Determine whether a patient in the hygiene room needs restorative treatment. - Remind patients how their insurance benefits helps them to pay for dental treatments. - Offer elective or cosmetic treatment.
-(Ask: "If you could change anything about your smile, what would it be?") - · Offer additional financial arrangement options. - Improve your verbal skills, especially for handling objections.
+Start a reactivation campaign for patients who have fallen out of their ideal treatment cycle. - Determine whether a patient in the hygiene room needs restorative treatment. - Contact patients who haven't used all of their insurance benefits, and in the case of incomplete treatment, remind them how their benefits can help them pay for their treatment. - Offer elective or cosmetic treatment.
+(Ask: "If you could change anything about your smile, what would it be?") - Offer additional financial arrangement options. - Improve your verbal skills, especially for handling objections.
 (For example: "If we could fit this into your budget, would there be anything else that would prevent you from making an appointment?") - Start tracking case acceptance (see sample form below).
 Review reasons for non-acceptance, look for patterns or trends, and improve your presentation skills as needed.